Naj Harrabi, on stage at a rehearsal for Steve Martin’s WASP, a one-act play he directed for ND Theatre Now.

 “There’s really nothing I can think of that’s pushing me, other than this inner impulse to do it — and that’s the most gratifying thing,” said Harrabi, a 2019 Notre Dame graduate.

-Harrabi with his family, FTT chair Jim Collins (far right) and associate professor Olivier Morel (far left) after receiving the 2019 FTT Chair’s Award, presented to a student who engages in extensive work across the department’s concentrations.
+Harrabi with his family, then-FTT chair Jim Collins (far right) and associate professor Olivier Morel (far left) after receiving the 2019 FTT Chair’s Award, presented to a student who engages in extensive work across the department’s concentrations.

 As a film, television, and theatre major, Harrabi’s drive was channeled into his academic interests and involvement on campus.

-Last fall, he directed a one-act play for ND Theatre Now, a completely student-run production.
+In fall 2018, he directed a one-act play for ND Theatre Now, a completely student-run production.
 He has also submitted films for the annual Notre Dame Student Film Festival, played the role of Jesus in FTT’s production of Christ’s Passion, and made a photography book about immigrants’ journeys to the United States.

 While Harrabi says he is never completely pleased with a finished project, he pushes himself and his coworkers to their fullest potential.
-Nowr, he's taken that determination to the University of Southern California School of Cinematic Arts, where he's pursuing a graduate degree in film and was awarded USC’s George Lucas Graduate Fellowship — the most prestigious graduate fellowship at the most prestigious graduate film program in the world.
+Now, he's taken that determination to the University of Southern California School of Cinematic Arts, where he's pursuing a graduate degree in film and was awarded USC’s George Lucas Graduate Fellowship — the most prestigious graduate fellowship at the most prestigious graduate film program in the world.

 “Ultimately, what impresses me most about Naj is not just the ferocity of his intellectual curiosity — it is his determination to constantly refine his craft as a filmmaker, photographer, and actor,” said James Collins, chair of the Department of Film, Television, and Theatre.
 “While I have encouraged him to pursue an MFA in filmmaking, he could just as easily go on to a graduate program in studio art or theatre.
 He is, first and foremost, an artist who wants to tell stories.